BUILDING A WINNING TEAM

 It’s generally because two things come into to play:

-If you managed a football club, you’d quite simply get rid of one player and bring another one on.
-It doesn’t mean that the player or your employee have done anything wrong, they just don’t have the talent required to be able to come on the upward journey with you.
+If your business requires a different talent set to keep growing, what do you do?
+If you managed a football club, you’d quite get rid of one player and bring another one on.
+It doesn’t mean that the player or your employee have done anything wrong; they don’t have the talent required to be able to come on the upward journey with you.

 Remember, failing to learn is learning to fail.